poseidon-framework/poseidon-framework.github.io/trident.md

 `--selectSnps` allows to provide `forge` with a SNP file in EIGENSTRAT (`.snp`) or PLINK (`.bim`) format to create a package with a specific selection.
 When this option is set, the output package will have exactly the SNPs listed in this file.
 Any SNP not listed in the file will be excluded.
 If `--intersect` is also set, only the SNPs overlapping between the SNP file and the forged packages are output.

-Merging genotype data across different data sources and file formats is tricky. `forge` is more verbose about potential issues, if the `-w`/`--warnings` flag is set.
+Merging genotype data across different data sources and file formats is tricky. `forge` is more verbose about potential issues, if the `--logMode` flag is set to `VerboseLog`.

 #### Genoconvert command